cloudera/director-scripts/preloaded-ami-builder/README.md

 This is a script that allows for the creation of AMIs preloaded with CDH parcels for use by Cloudera Director.
-Preloading parcels cuts down significantly on the bootstrapping time for new cluster creation, as the downloading and distribution of parcel files can be skipped by the underlying Cloudera Manager installation.
+Preloading parcels cuts down significantly on the bootstrapping time for new cluster creation, as the downloading and distribution* of parcel files can be skipped by the underlying Cloudera Manager installation.
 At the moment, this script only supports CentOS 6.4 through 6.6 and Red Hat Enterprise Linux 6.4 through 6.6.

+*Note*: Please refer to the [Notes](#Notes) section for more information about what "parcel distribution" entails.

 # Prerequisites